Technology-Innovation-Club/MyFirstCommit/README.md

 ## Need Help?
 If you’re stuck, don’t worry!
 Here’s what you can do:
+- Ask any of the club leads for help
-- Ask for help in discussions.
+- Ask for help in discussions
 - Check out GitHub’s [official documentation](https://docs.github.com/en/get-started).
 - Watch Git tutorials on [YouTube](https://www.youtube.com/results?search_query=git+and+github+tutorial)